 Governance, Organization, and General Policies

-The purpose of this policy is to provide for uniformity in the drafting, review, revision, and approval of all system-wide policies and procedures.
+The purpose of this policy is to provide for uniformity in the drafting, review, revision, and approval of all Board policies and procedures.

 - Policy – A written statement that mandates, specifies, or prohibits behavior to express basic values of the TBR system, enhance the TBR mission, ensure coordinated compliance with applicable laws and regulations, promote operational efficiency, and/or reduce institutional risk.